Raft Guide Training: May 22nd – June 10th, 2022

 What Is Provided?

 Raft Masters has on-site employee bunkhouses capable of accommodating 12 males and 8 females, separately.
 The bunkhouses have a bathroom and kitchen facilities.
 These bunks are reserved for trainees only during the training period.
-After training they are available to employees for $25.00 per week.
+After training they are available to employees.
 A full kitchen is available at the Raft Masters shop for those who wish to do their own cooking.

 Registration And Cancellation Policy

-The cost of this course is $550 per person plus a 9.5% Arkansas River Access Fee ($602.25 TOTAL).
+The cost of this course is $400 per person.
 Personal checks and credit cards are accepted.
 Contact Raft Masters to register for this course.
 Class size will be limited and early registration is suggested.
-Payment of $300.00 is due upon making your reservation.
+Payment of $200.00 is due upon making your reservation.
 The remaining balance is due 30 days prior to the first day of class.
 Cancellations made more than 31 days in advance will be refunded one half of the deposit.
 If you cancel within 30 days of training there will be no refunds.
 Enrollment is limited and on a “first come” basis.

 Raft Masters is located in Canon City, Colorado (about 45 miles southwest of Colorado Springs).
 We are directly across Hwy.
 50 from McDonald’s in Canon City.
 We do not offer guide training out of our Clear Creek office.

-If you are interested in any of the positions available at Raft Masters, please fill out an APPLICATION and send a letter of interest including a summary of your qualifications to Will@raftmasters.com.
-Please include your resume and copy of driver's license.
-We will contact you for a phone interview upon receipt of your application and letter.
+If you are interested in any of the positions available at Raft Masters, please fill out an APPLICATION.
+Please include your resume and copy of driver’s license.
+We will contact you for a phone interview upon receipt of your application.
 (We request letters of interest because they require some initiative on your part and help us weed out the “recreational” applicants from serious inquiries.)